akhoury/nano-cache/README.md

 * `ttl` time in msec before the item is removed from cache. defaults to null for no limit.
 * `limit` maximum number of reads before item is removed from cache. defaults to null for no limit.
 * `bytes` maximum number of bytes before an item removed from the cache. defaults to Infinity for no limit.

-* `protection` number of msec in which to protect an item from expiry by rate limit. defaults to defaults to 60,000 msec
-* `clearExpiredInterval` if non-zero, interval to check cache for expired items. defaults to 60,000 msec.
-* `strategy` cache eviction strategy if byte limit is reached. can be OLDEST_ACCESS, LOWEST_RATE, or defaults to WEIGHTED.
+# Advanced Options
-* `compress` use compression to reduce in-memory cache size. defaults to true.
+* `compress` - use compression to reduce in-memory cache size.
+Defaults to true, but can be disabled for improved peformance.

-# Eviction Strategies:
-* `OLDEST_ACCESS` - the least recently access item is removed
-* `LOWEST_RATE` - the least frequently accessed item is removed, defined by hits over lifetime of item.
-* `WEIGHTED` - similar to LOWEST_RATE, but uses a cost-weighted average, defined by hits over time times item cost.
+* `minFreeMem` - items will be evicted from cache if `os.freemem()` is lower.
+Defaults to 2% of total memory.
+* `maxEvictBytes`  - maximum amount of memory to be evicted on check, which leaves time for garbage collection.

 # License